Your users need to transfer files. That’s why you gave them CoreFTP.

 Ensure your CoreFTP settings are dictated and ensured using PolicyPak.
 Get those settings out there using Group Policy, SCCM or your own management tool.
 Check out this video to see how it’s done:

 Besides, once you’re using PolicyPak to manage CoreFTP, you’ll also get to manage all your other enterprise desktop applications the same way: Flash, WinZip, Firefox, and any custom applications you have.
 They’re 100% included – absolutely free.

 It’s all included when you’re a PolicyPak Professional customer.

 PolicyPak was designed by Microsoft MVP, Enterprise Mobility Jeremy Moskowitz – who “wrote the book” on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

 When you’re ready to get serious about managing CoreFTP, PolicyPak is ready for you.

 Manage Microsoft CoreFTP LE with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage CoreFTP.